-SCHEDULE D CORPORATION AND PARTNERSHIP -GAINS AND LOSSES FROM SALE OR EXCHANGE OF PROPERTY
+SCHEDULE D CORPORATION AND PARTNERSHIP-GAINS AND LOSSES FROM SALE OR EXCHANGE OF PROPERTY

-Use this schedule to determine the gains or losses from the sale, exchange or disposition of property.
+Use this schedule to determine the gains or losses from the sale, exchange or disposal of the capital assets.

-A capital asset may be defined as a property acquired for investment possessed by the taxpayer (related or not to its industry or business), but does not include: (a) goods in hand of the taxpayer's business or other property of similar nature that can be properly included in the taxpayer's inventory, if it was in hand at the close of the taxable year, or property possessed by the taxpayer primarily for the sale to customers during the ordinary course of its trade or business, or (b) property used in its trade or business subject to the allowance for current depreciation, or real property used in its trade or business.
+A capital asset may be defined as a property acquired for investment owned by the taxpayer (related or not to its industry or business), but does not include: (a) goods in hand of the taxpayer's business or other property of similar nature that can be properly included in the taxpayer's inventory, if it was in hand at the close of the taxable year, or property owned by the taxpayer primarily for the sale to customers during the ordinary course of its trade or business, or (b) property used in its trade or business subject to the allowance for current depreciation, or real property used in its trade or business.

-Capital gains or losses are classified as short or longterm depending on the period held.
+Capital gains or losses are classified as short or longterm, depending on the period held.
 If the assets were held for not more than 6 months, it is considered as short-term gain or loss.
 On the other hand, if the assets were held for more than 6 months, it is considered as long-term gain or loss.

-To determine short and long-term capital gains or losses, you must provide the description and location of the property sold and complete the information in Columns (A) through (F) of Parts I and V, and of Columns (A) through (G) of Parts II, III and IV, with respect to the properties.
+To determine short and long-term capital gains or losses, you must provide the description and location of the property sold, indicate if the adjusted basis was increased by the prepayment of the tax and complete the information in Columns (A) through (F) of Parts I and III, and Columns (A) through (G) of Part II with respect to the properties.